-CBD is entirely legal in the UK, unlike its counterpart THC.
+Let's start by putting your mind completely at ease: CBD is entirely legal in the UK, unlike its counterpart THC.
 These compounds, although they both come from the cannabis plant, are completely different and have widely differing effects.

 CBD acts in conjunction with the endocannabinoid system, essentially part of the nervous system.
 THC meanwhile is a psychoactive that effects brain chemistry.
 Mixing these two up is a common misconception amongst new CBD users and those who do not use CBD products.

-Some tests do measure for a broader range of cannabidiols, in which case CBD is likely to result in a positive test.
-However, as stated CBD is an entirely legal substance within the UK and, though a workplace may prohibit it, you would not face criminal charges for its use.
+But let us just stress: CBD is an entirely legal substance within the UK and, though a workplace may prohibit it, you would not face criminal charges for its use.

 So, how long does CBD stay in your system?